nginxinc/bank-of-sirius/docs/troubleshooting.md

 userservice          ClusterIP      10.48.19.11    <none>          8080/TCP       23d
 ```

-- The next step to verify your issue is to **clean deploy** the Bank of Anthos app to your cluster:
+- The next step to verify your issue is to **clean deploy** the Bank of Sirius app to your cluster:

 ```
 kubectl delete -f kubernetes-manifests